 In the past, when a new state legalizes cannabis, officials will reach out to regulators in states with established cannabis systems to get advice.
 This group is the first formal organization of regulators in the United States whose task is to develop industry-wide best practices and model policies.
 These policies would be standard across the country, instead of having each state operating independently.
 The group hopes to address dozens of issues surrounding the cannabis industry, including packaging and labeling standards.

 Because of the federal legal status of cannabis in the US, states are on their own as far as regulation.
 Each state is free to choose to legalize it for any use.

 A few years ago, when cannabis would become legal somewhere, those state officials would reach out to Colorado for advice.
 With so many states moving in that direction, creating a system of industry standards is probably a wise idea.

 Each state where cannabis is legal is required to come up with their own rules and regulations.
 Some states are more stringent than others, but the packaging is always a key topic in these discussions.
 Here’s a look at some common packaging standards adopted by states with legal cannabis.

-Before any cannabis leaves a dispensary, it must be sealed in an air-tight, tamper-resistant, child-proof package.
+Before any cannabis leaves a dispensary, it must be sealed in air-tight, tamper-resistant, child-proof packaging.
 Some states also require that the packaging is opaque or transparent.
 Each state can develop its warning message and cannabis logo, which they can require to be added to every product.
 The contents, concentration levels, and, in some cases, the cannabis strains will be listed on the outside of the package.